 Students must comply with all University and disciplinary rules from matriculation until the conferring of the degree so long as they are enrolled, regardless of any intermittent status (such as LOA, suspension, etc.).
 A degree will not be granted to a student who is not in good standing or against whom a disciplinary charge is pending.

 Appendix 17: Student Supervision Policy

-Appendix 17: Student supervision Policy Background and Purpose

-Faculty are responsible for appropriate supervision of SGUSOM students who are participating in required hospital visits, clerkships or elective clinical courses, as well as interactions with standardized patients
+Appendix 17: Student supervision Policy Background and Purpose participating in required hospital visits, clerkships or elective clinical courses, as well as interactions with standardized patients